 Prior to being appointed PA to the Head Teacher of Wadham Community School in Crewkerne, a position I held for 22 years, I had worked for two businesses in Langport as a secretary to the MD’s

-From its inception, I have been a member of the Friends of Langport Surgery.
+Until recently I had been a member of the Friends of Langport Surgery.
 One of the functions of The Friends is to raise funds by way of raffles and events, the proceeds of which fund evening talk sessions covering general health issues.
 Practical matters have also been addressed, for instance the provision of automatic surgery entrance doors to assist the disabled.

 I have two daughters, both living locally.
 I was widowed in 1989, however, five years after this I met my partner John, who happens to be the current webmaster of this website.